181st Street station (IND Eighth Avenue Line): Station layout

 This underground station has two tracks and two side platforms.
+The station is served by the train at all times; the next station northbound is 190th Street while the next station southbound is 175th Street.
 The station's platforms are 660 ft long, a typical length of station platforms built by the Independent Subway System (IND), and the vault containing the station is 50 ft wide.
 The platform level contains a single barrel-vaulted ceiling.

 The outer walls of the platform level consist of tiled alcoves, slightly recessed within concrete arches.
 The station's tiles are colored maroon.
 This was part of a color-coded tile system used throughout the IND.
 The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
 As such, the maroon tiles used at the 181st Street station are also used at 168th Street, the first express station to the south, as well as at other stations on the Eighth Avenue Line north of 168th Street.
 Small maroon, black, and white mosaics with the number "181" are located within some of the alcoves.
 Within the alcoves that do not contain the "181" mosaic, there are black tiles with white numerals reading "181".
 The uptown platform has black-and-white signs for Yeshiva University.

 A pedestrian concourse is located above the platforms along the station's entire length, supported from the cemented barrel-vaulted ceiling by steel Y-shaped struts.
 This concourse connects the two mezzanines at the north and south ends of the station and has four steel-and-concrete stairs to each platform.
 There are metal railings along the concourse, from which the platforms can be seen.
 The southern mezzanine has a station agent booth and storage rooms.